 Overall, the two top tens contain only four restaurants in common: Theodore Rex, Kata Robata, UB Preserv, and Himalaya.
 Some restaurants in CultureMap’s top 30 — Potente, Roka Akor, and Mein — don’t appear on Cook’s list at all.

-CultureMap’s list is different in all the ways I promised it would be back in September.
+CultureMap’s Top 100 list is different in all the ways I promised it would be back in September.
 For example, it prefers eclectic, casual atmospheres to fine dining.
 Cook has two upscale restaurants in her top five, but BCN doesn’t show up on the CultureMap list until 20 and Tony's comes in at 40.

 With a focus on the Inner Loop, the CultureMap list makes room for casual restaurants like Paulie’s, Relish, Les Ba’get, Alma Latina, The Classic, and La Calle that are vital parts of their respective neighborhoods but get replaced on Cook’s list with suburban establishments like Fielding’s Local, Soto’s Cantina, and Pierogi Queen.

 Ultimately, it’s up to readers to decide which list is more useful to them.
 Is Nobie’s one of Houston’s very best restaurants, or is it merely a good one?
 Does Izakaya Wa provide diners with a traditional Japanese experience, or do they prefer the high style, more expensive offerings at Kuu?
 Is Weights + Measures serving some of the city’s best pasta, or should people splurge on Da Marco instead?
 Does using an offset smoker and making brisket fat tortillas make The Pit Room one of Houston’s best barbecue joints, or do people prefer the East Texas touches at Ray’s BBQ Shack?